chimebukanian/simple_shell/README.md

-coding a shell using the C programming language
+coding a shell using the C programming language that takes commands executes